-Recommendation 18: If the Port approves the implementation of biometric air exit for use at SEA, the Port should develop an engagement plan with local jurisdictions, nonprofit organizations and others to educate local immigrant and refugee communities about the biometric air exit program.
+Recommendation 23: If the Port approves the implementation of biometric air exit for use at SEA or CBP implements biometric air exit by exercising its federal jurisdiction, the Port should develop an engagement plan with local jurisdictions, nonprofit organizations and others to educate local immigrant and refugee communities about the biometric air exit program.
 Specifically, the Port should ensure that these communities are fully informed about the program, the technology and their rights - in multiple languages and in culturally appropriate ways.

-Recommendation 19a: If the Port approves the implementation of biometric air exit for use at SEA, the Port should work with local jurisdictions, nonprofit organizations and others to inform local immigrant and refugee communities - in multiple languages and in culturally appropriate ways - about resources for sharing concerns about any incidents in which they do not feel they have been afforded their full legal rights and/or their treatment has not been fully respectful.
+Recommendation 24a: If the Port approves the implementation of biometric air exit for use at SEA or CBP implements biometric air exit by exercising its federal jurisdiction, the Port should work with local jurisdictions, nonprofit organizations and others to inform local immigrant and refugee communities - in multiple languages and in culturally appropriate ways - about resources for sharing concerns about any incidents in which they do not feel they have been afforded their full legal rights and/or their treatment has not been fully respectful.